 That’s no problem because maybe after five days of not napping, your little one’s got to catch up on some sleep.
 And so if your little one clearly needs that nap on the weekends, let him catch up.
 It’s not gonna do any harm.
 Now I will tell you that when your little one does drop his nap and maybe it’s all the way he’s not napping whatsoever.
 Maybe he’s not napping every other day.
 I would strongly recommend that you introduce a very early bedtime to compensate for him not napping.
 So if your little one before was napping from, let’s say one until two 30 and then going to bed for eight o’clock Mark my words without that nap, he is not going to be able to make it through the day all the way until 8:00 PM.
 In fact, I know with each of my kids, when they were done with their naps, they were each in bed by 7:00 PM at the absolute latest.

-In fact, I remember, my older daughter when she dropped her nap, she was just above the age of three.
+In fact, I remember, my older daughter when she decided to stop her naps, she was just above the age of three.
 And it was over the summer time when she dropped her nap.
 And so she was in camp all day.
 And so she would come home from a full day of camp at let’s say, you know, three or three 30 and by six o’clock, I kid you not, she was out like a light exhausted, and she would sleep from 6:00 PM until 7:00 AM.
 The next day it was, I’m not gonna lie.
 It was pretty awesome.
 Now, unfortunately, that phase was short-lived and she did get over that hump.
 But I think by the fall time when she started school again, she was able to make it until seven o’clock and then seven o’clock remained her bedtime for a while longer because that 7:00 PM bedtime allowed her to get that 12 hours of sleep.

 And so just remember that, that, you know, most three-year-olds when they’re dropping that nap really need to be sleeping around the clock to compensate.
 So bumping that bedtime back earlier is really going to help with the transition and avoid over tiredness in the process.
 Now, what do you do when your little one has dropped their nap completely?
 And it’s now one o’clock in the afternoon, what are you supposed to do?
 So I recommend if possible to introduce even a little bit of quiet time, because even though your little one might not be sleeping anymore, your little one is still going to benefit from having some downtime during the day for some quiet activities.
 And so that might mean reading some books, you know, playing with some toys really quietly.
 I wouldn’t recommend taking your little one out at that hour or two, you know, the playground and engaged in some really, you know, energized activity.